SaumitraTandon/K-Means-Clustering/README.md

 # K-Means Clustering

-This project demonstrates the implementation of the K-Means Clustering algorithm using Python.
-K-Means is an unsupervised machine learning algorithm used for clustering data points into distinct groups based on their similarities.
+This project demonstrates the implementation of the K-Means Clustering algorithm using Python & R. K-Means is an unsupervised machine learning algorithm used for clustering data points into distinct groups based on their similarities.
 This notebook contains all the steps needed to perform clustering on a dataset, from data preprocessing to visualization of the clusters.

 ## Table of Contents